Harjas6/GameManagerProject/README.md

 game's.
 It can also tell you what games you are able to buy according to the users budget and it can also derive average values for the price/difficulty/hours played of each game.

-### Who will use it?

-Anybody who wishes to manage or view all the games they have played/wanted and also wish to compare them or see basic stats.

 ### Why is this project of interest to you?

 This is of interest to me as I always have wanted to see/compare how many hours